-- On 10th November 2014 NHS England, in partnership with NHS Clinical Commissioners, published Next steps towards primary care co-commissioning.
+- 1.1 On 10th November 2014 NHS England, in partnership with NHS Clinical Commissioners, published Next steps towards primary care co-commissioning.
 The document aims to provide clarity and transparency around co-commissioning options, providing CCGs and area teams with the information and tools they need to choose and implement the right form of co-commissioning for their local health economy.
-NHS Halton CCG needed to decide by 9th January 2015, the level of primary care co-commissioning the organisation wishes to undertake with NHS England. - 2.0 RECOMMENDATION: The Health and Wellbeing Board are invited to review this paper and receive a verbal update from NHS Halton CCG.
+NHS Halton CCG needed to decide by 9th January 2015, the level of primary care co-commissioning the organisation wishes to undertake with NHS England. - 2.0 RECOMMENDATION: That the Health Policy and Performance Board are invited to review this paper and receive a verbal update from NHS Halton CCG.